mjwybrow/adaptagrams/README.md

     https://github.com/mjwybrow/adaptagrams/

+The Adaptagrams code is maintained by [Michael Wybrow][mw].

 All code in the Adaptagrams repository is released as open source under the terms of the LGPL 2.1 or later, see the LICENSE file.

-Software using the above libraries include: Inkscape, Graphviz and Dunnart.
+Software using one or more of the Adaptagrams libraries include:

-The Adaptagrams code is maintained by [Michael Wybrow][mw].
+ *  [Dunnart][dunnart], constraint-based diagram editor,
+ *  [Inkscape][inkscape], the popular open source vector graphics editor,
+ *  [Graphviz][graphviz], open source graph visualisation software,
+ *  [Arcadia][arcadia], a visualisation tool for metabolic pathways, and
+ *  [Gaphas][gaphor], an open source Python-based diagramming widget for GTK+.

 The algorithms were developed by [Kim Marriott][km]'s Adaptive Diagrams Research Group at [Monash University][monash] in Melbourne, Australia.
 The Adaptagrams libraries were originally written by [Tim Dwyer][td] and [Michael Wybrow][mw].